Anti-drone mesh

 Anti-drone meshes (commonly nicknamed "barbecues" or "mangals" (Note: Ukrainian: мангали) in Russian and Ukrainian or "cope cages" in English) refer to metal lattices that surround ground military vehicles to provide additional protection from drone strikes, a practice which became widespread during the Russian invasion of Ukraine.
 Such protection uses a spaced armour approach, and is designed to induce the premature detonation or malfunction of incoming munitions.

 Description

 Russian "barbecues"

 In August 2021, Ukrainian sources first reported that Russian tanks were beginning to be equipped with special grilles (nicknamed "barbecues" or "mangals" by Ukrainian sources) welded onto their turrets.
 Tanks amassed by the Russian military for its invasion of Ukraine also frequently had these grilles.
-They were likely inspired by anti-drone measures adopted as response to the drone problem in Syria, but media adopted the alternative explanation that they were intended to protect the tank from attacks from above, which could be inflicted by Ukrainian-acquired Javelin anti-tank missile systems and Bayraktar TB2 combat drones.
+They were intended to protect the tank from attacks from above, which could be inflicted by Ukrainian-acquired Javelin anti-tank missile systems and Bayraktar TB2 combat drones.
 Ukrainian military media outlet Militarnyi considered their effectiveness in preventing Javelin strikes to be questionable, and noted they also hindered crew operations and increased the size of the tank's outline.